 As a reflection of the dreamer’s state of being, the house in a dream can reflect not only the dreamer’s current psychological state but also their physical well-being.
 If the house is in need of repair or is otherwise in disarray, the dreamer might consider getting a health check especially if they have been ignoring what they think is an insignificant symptom.

 Does the house, or any dream symbol, seem to need repairs?
 If a dream house has missing or broken windows, the dreamer’s associations to windows can offer insight.
 Does the dreamer describe windows as keeping warmth inside or as a protection from the elements?
-Or do they focus on windows as a place of transparency where others can view the dreamer’s inner dwelling space and the dreamer can keep abreast of what lies beyond their inner sanctum?
+Or do they focus on the transparency of windows that can offer outsiders a view into their inner sanctum?
 Among other things, missing or broken windows can suggest personal boundaries in relationships may be broken and need attention.
 Or damaged windows could indicate to a dreamer that their ability to see clearly is impeded.

 Dreams can often reveal our truest desires.
 Does the dream reveal something the dreamer wishes they experienced more in waking life?
 For example in the case of a house as a dream symbol does it reflect the dreamer's desire for more spaciousness or beauty?
 Again, if the dreamer gave the house a voice, what might be the message from their dream house?